Merck KGaA's deputy chief Oschmann set to become CEO - Manager Magazin

 A Merck spokeswoman said a decision on Kley's succession has not yet been made and that this would be a matter for the family-controlled group's board of partners.
 She declined to comment further.

-Merck, which is also the world's largest maker of liquid crystals for flat-panel displays, is buying Sigma-Aldrich SIAL.O, putting it on track to become the world's second-largest lab supplies maker after Thermo Fisher (TMO.N).
+Merck, which is also the world's largest maker of liquid crystals for flat-panel displays, is buying Sigma-Aldrich , putting it on track to become the world's second-largest lab supplies maker after Thermo Fisher.